bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 --------------------------------------

 CP2K uses the Quickstep (QS) method when performing a QM calculation.
-Quickstep is the part of the code in CP2K devoted to solve the electronic structure problem in order to get energies in the QM region and forces on the QM atoms.
+Quickstep is the part of the code in CP2K devoted to solving the electronic structure problem in order to get energies in the QM region and forces on the QM atoms.
 The default electronic structure method is the self-consistent Kohn-Sham Density Functional Theory (DFT).
 Alternatively, within Quickstep